Nachiket-D/Advance-E-Commerce-Website/README.md

 3. **Install Required Packages**

-   Ensure that Django is installed in your virtual environment:
+   Ensure that Flask is installed in your virtual environment:

    ```
-   pip install django
+   pip install Flask
    ```

 4. **Run the Development Server**

    ```
-   python manage.py runserver
+   python app.py
    ```

-   The website will be running at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+   The website will be running at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

 5. **Access the Website**